LucasEmanoel/LucasEmanoel/README.md

 <br/>

 - 🌱 I’m currently learning more about Node.js, React.js.
-- 📫 How to reach me: [Linkdein - @Lucas Barros](https://www.linkedin.com/in/lucas-barros-979011135)
+- 📫 How to reach me: [Linkedin - @Lucas Barros](https://www.linkedin.com/in/lucas-barros-979011135)

 **Languages and Tools:**